Right to Life of Michigan annual high school oratory contest

 Right to Life of Michigan's annual high school oratory contests are open to all prolife high school students in Michigan.
 Contestants will give a 5-7 minute speech on one of several prolife topics.
 Contests are sponsored by Right to Life of Michigan affiliates across the state.
 Winners of the local affiliate contests will compete in the statewide annual High School Oratory Contest in the Lansing area in May, and the winner of the state competition will win a trip to compete in the National Right to Life Oratory Contest in June or July.

+The 2017 Contest will be held in Holt on Saturday, May 6.
 If you are a student interested in competing, please contact your local RLM affiliate or field representative.
-If you don't know how to contact your local affiliate or the nearest affiliate sponsoring a contest, please contact State Oratory Coordinator Chris Gast at email@example.com.
+If you don't know how to contact your local affiliate or the nearest affiliate sponsoring a contest, please contact State Oratory Coordinator Natalie Collins at firstname.lastname@example.org.

-The 25th Annual High School Oratory Contest was held on Saturday, May 17 at St. Matthew Lutheran Church in Holt.
+The 27th Annual High School Oratory Contest was held on Saturday, May 14 at Community Faith Church in Holt.

 Oratory Contest Information